 Limit the DOMS you feels post workout

 How many times have you heard this statement: “I had the best workout yesterday, but now I can hardly move.”
-As an ACE certified personal trainer, I can say that I have heard it a few times myself and I have also been the one to say it as well.
+As a certified personal trainer, I can say that I have heard it a few times myself and I have also been the one to say it as well.

 DOMS is thought to be a result of micro trauma to muscle fibers